gsudre/lab_notes/166-explaning_results.md

 of genes with p-values and statistics.
 I thresholded the lists using different nominal p-values, and did an ORA analysis against the genes in the `geneExpression ~ DX + nuiscancePCs` result, and that's listed in the two .csv files.

-However, that result doesn't take into consideration whether genes are over or under expressed.
-I then created *UpDown*.csv results, which calculates the overlap only within the list of genes up or down regulated, based on their tstats.
+Those files include results without taking into consideration whether genes are over or under expressed (dir=="abs").
+They also include results where the overlap was calculated only within the list of genes up or down regulated, based on their tstats.
 The issue then is how to calculate the gene universe for the hypergeometric test.
 We select a certain number of PRsgenes and PMgenes, and check if their overlap is significant.
 The bigger the universe of possible selections, the more significant the overlap.
 When not splitting between up/down, the universe is straight-forward: it's simply all genes we're working